 Bloomington CVB COVID-19 response

-Due to attraction closures and travel advisories, we have paused redemptions of The Big Ticket™ Adventure Pass and hotel packages.
+Due to attraction capacity restrictions and travel advisories, we have paused redemptions of The Big Ticket™ Adventure Pass and hotel packages.
 Redemptions of previously purchased packages are valid one year from date of purchase.
 If you have questions about The Big Ticket or a hotel package, please contact us.